yuki0418/svelte.dev/apps/svelte.dev/content/tutorial/04-advanced-sveltekit/07-conclusion/01-next-steps/index.md

 Svelte and SvelteKit will continue to evolve, and so will this tutorial.
 Check back periodically for updates.

-To keep up with developments in the Svelte world, join our Discord server at [svelte.dev/chat](/chat) and follow [Svelte Society](https://twitter.com/sveltesociety) on Twitter.
+To keep up with developments in the Svelte world, join our Discord server at [svelte.dev/chat](/chat) and follow [Svelte Society](https://bsky.app/profile/sveltesociety.dev) on BlueSky.
 We're so happy to welcome you to the Svelte community!